Videos In Jamstack Websites and Apps

 You can check out an example of video usage on our Storytelling demo shop.
 Here, videos create a richer customer experience by combining products, long-form articles, and videos.
 This demo shop uses Long-form Storytelling eCommerce with Next JS boilerplate running on top of the Crystallize service.

-Videos are easily uploaded in Crystallize using the PIM admin user interface.
+Videos are easily uploaded in Crystallize.
 You can also use the GraphQL eCommerce API, but it is simpler just to upload videos using drag and drop for editorial users.

 When serving videos, you can use the GraphQL API in Crystallize.
 Here, you immediately access the transcoded videos in both Mpd and M3U8 formats for simple streaming.
 All served up from a globally distributed CDN.
 Fast and simple.

 As with anything in web development, the project at hand dictates the tools and the approaches you’ll be taking.
 Still, there are some common things you should be mindful of when considering one of the above video solutions.

 The tech stack you’ll be using (static site generator or a framework, headless CMS, or headless commerce solution) do you want to host the videos or not, use free services for them such as YouTube, or have them somewhere secure like your preferred CDN.